 Because we’d been delayed, we didn’t have time to do much more than walk back to the boat.
 We were off to the Rhine Gorge!

 Everybody’s heard of this rocky stretch of the Rhine, with vineyards on the slopes and castles perched on the cliffs.
 Unfortunately, the weather had decided it really was November; cold with a brisk wind, but at least no rain.
 Cherie told us stories about the castles as we passed.
 One I remember from my childhood was about Bishop Hatto and the mouse tower.
+(It’s quite gruesome – with the greedy bishop getting his comeuppance).
 Then there was the story about the enemy brothers who had castles on the ridges above the town of Bornhofen.
 And then, of course, there’s the Loreley, the river siren who lured sailors to their deaths with her songs.

 In a few of these pictures you’ll see what look like decorated tunnels on the riverside.
 These are railway tunnel.
 Remember that “gentleman’s agreement” I referred to, where the Allies didn’t bomb the living daylights out of ancient castles?
 The Germans didn’t want their railway tunnels bombed, so they disguised them as bits of castle.
 Dirty pool, or just smart?
 Take your pick.